-Big Jasper (Island): The island on which the city of Big Jasper rests just opposite the Chromeria, and where the embassies of all the satrapies reside.
-At the time of the Lucidonian expansion, inhabited by the Ptarsu and enslaved pygmies.
+Big Jasper (Island): The island on which the city of Big Jasper rests just opposite the Chromeria (which is on Little Jasper Island).
+Big Jasper is where the embassies of all the satrapies reside.
+Inhabited by the Ptarsu and enslaved pygmies before the Lucidonian expansion.

 binocle: A double-barreled spyglass that allows the use of both eyes for viewing objects at a distance.

 Blackguard, the: An elite guard at the top echelon of the Chromeria.
-The Blackguard was instituted after Lucidonius with a unique dual purpose: to guard the Prism, and to guard the Prism from him-or herself.
-Though they are commonly seen as bodyguards for the Prism (and at times the White, and at other times all of the Colors), the exact nature and extent of their duties is little known.
+The Blackguard was instituted after Lucidonius with a unique dual purpose: to guard the Prism and to guard the Prism from him- or herself.
+They are commonly seen as bodyguards for the Prism (and other members of the Spectrum).

 Black River: A tributary of the Great River.

 blindage: A screen for the open deck of a ship during battle.

 Blinding Knife: aka Knife of Surrender, Bonding Knife, Blinder’s Knife, Hellfang.
 Magical, mythical weapon used by Prisms and in the ceremony installing new Prisms.

 Blood Plains, the: An older collective term for Ruthgar and Blood Forest, so called since Vician’s Sin caused the Blood War between them.

 Blood Wars, the: A series of conflicts that began after Vician’s Sin tore apart the formerly close allies/sometimes united kingdoms of Blood Forest and Ruthgar.
 The war started and stopped repeatedly over nearly four hundred years, until Prism Guile put a decisive end to it following the False Prism’s War.